-This initiative has not yet commenced and will be considered as part of the mid-term review.
+This initiative has not yet commenced and will be considered as part of the next action plan.

-However, funding allocated to this initiative to date, under the Action Plan, has supported the Road Safety Levy co-contributions under the Australian Government's RSP.
+However, funding allocated to this initiative to date, under the Action Plan, has supported the Road Safety Levy co-contributions under the Australian Government's Road Safety Program (RSP).
 This has taken advantage of the opportunity that Australian Government co-funding has presented for targeted shoulder sealing and junction upgrades across Tasmania, and the upgrade of nearly 600 electronic school zone signs across approximately 220 locations.